meamy/tietze/tools/examples/implicit_groups/README.md

-# Implicit Group in Lafont
+# Implicit Groups in Lafont

 TODO: describe the example.